Phi Phi Islands

 Long Tong Beach – This beach is in northern Phi Phi and is accessible only by longtail boat.
 This factor makes the beach secluded and a perfect choice if you are looking for quiet and solitude.
 In addition, the beach is right across from the smaller islands of Koh Yung and Koh Phai and these two islands provide some outstanding snorkeling for those who want to get underwater and see the fantastic marine life.

-Long Beach – Long beach has some of the softest sand of all the Phi Phi beaches.
+Long Beach – Long Beach has some of the softest sand of all the Phi Phi beaches.
 Snorkeling is also possible from the beach and there are some stunning corals and fishes to be seen just meters from the beach.
 If you plan on coming to Long Beach avoid the low season (May-October) because the water can be rough making swimming difficult.

 Maya Bay – Possibly the most famous beach in all of Thailand thanks to the fact that it was the setting for the movie The Beach in 1999.
-It is uite stunning, with high limestone cliffs on three sides of the bay and several small beaches in this sheltered area.
+It is quite stunning, with high limestone cliffs on three sides of the bay and several small beaches in this sheltered area.
 The entire bay is a large coral reef and the main beach is perfectly white sand fringed by palm trees.
 Many day trips come to Maya Bay and it’s a great place to get some photos, go snorkeling or just have a picnic lunch and relax.